vimc/montagu-db-backup/README.md

 ./barman-montagu recover --wipe-first
 ```

-You will then need to clone the contents of the `barman_recover` volume into a suitable place to restore from.
+You will then need to clone the contents of the `barman_recover` volume into a suitable place for the Postgres server to read from.

 To remove all traces of barman (the cron job, the container and the volumes), use: